-Last April I visited DockerCon 2017 and while they announced many new great things like the LinuxKit and the Moby Project, one of the most appealing announcement for me definitely was the announcement of John Gossman that Microsoft and Docker made it possible to run Linux containers natively on Windows Hosts by using the same Hyper-V isolation layer as Hyper-V containers.
+Last April I visited DockerCon 2017 and while they announced many new great things like the LinuxKit and the Moby Project, one of the most appealing announcements for me definitely was the announcement of John Gossman that Microsoft and Docker made it possible to run Linux containers natively on Windows Hosts by using the same Hyper-V isolation layer as Hyper-V containers.
 So, time for me to create a blogpost about Hyper-V containers and to explain how this Hyper-V container virtualization layer works.

 In the previous blogpost of this series, we learned about the difference between containers and VMs and even Windows and Linux containers.
 Where Linux hosts only support one type of containers: Linux containers, Windows hosts do support multiple container types like Windows Server containers, Hyper-V containers and even Linux containers.
 Let’s dive into the Hyper-V container technology.